LaibaJawaid/Data-Science-and-Machine-Learning-Internship/README.md

 ## How to Use
   OR
 ## Contact

-If you have any questions or suggestions, please don't hesitate to open an issue or connect with me on My LinkedIn: linkedin.com/in/laiba-jawaid/
+If you have any questions or suggestions, please don't hesitate to open an issue or connect with me on:

+- My LinkedIn: linkedin.com/in/laiba-jawaid/

 ---